orctom/pip-inside/README.md

   --help         Show this message and exit.

 Commands:
-  add       Add a package as project dependency build     Build the wheel and sdist deps      Show dependency tree export    Export dependencies to 'requirements.txt' init      Init project in current directory install   Install project dependencies by groups publish   Publish the wheel and sdist to remote repository remove    Remove a package from project dependencies search    Search a package from PYPI shell     Ensure '.venv' virtualenv, and new shell into it upgrade   Upgrade pip and pip-inside version   Show / Change version of current project versions  Show recent releases of a package in PYPI
+  add       Add package(s) to project dependencies build     Build the wheel and sdist deps      Show dependency tree export    Export dependencies to 'requirements.txt' info      Get info of a package from PYPI init      Init project in current directory install   Install project dependencies by groups publish   Publish the wheel and sdist to remote repository remove    Remove package(s) from project dependencies shell     Create or activate virtualenv in '.venv', and new shell into it upgrade   Upgrade pip and pip-inside version   Show / Change version of current project versions  Show recent releases of a package in PYPI